emberjs/guides/source/models/customizing-serializers.md

 Data expects as an argument to `store.push()`.

 `store.push` accepts a JSON API document.
-However, unlike the JSONAPISerializer, store.push does not do any transformation of the record's type name or attributes.
+However, unlike the JSONAPISerializer, `store.push` does not do any transformation of the record's type name or attributes.
 It is important to make sure that the type name matches the name of the file where it is defined exactly.
-Also attribute and relationship names in the JSON API document should match the name an casing of the attribute and relationship properties on the Model.
+Also attribute and relationship names in the JSON API document should match the name and casing of the attribute and relationship properties on the Model.

 For Example: given this `post` model.